erikatudisco/programming_formalism/common-practices/notes_code_review.md

 > The 6 that had been inspected had an average of only 0.82 errors per 100.
 Reviews cut the errors by over 80 percent.
 >
 > **[Code Complete](https://www.oreilly.com/library/view/code-complete-2nd/0735619670) by Steve McConnell**

-The main benefit is finding problems, and finding them early enough that there aren't frustrating consequences.

 ---